lkmarcum/Sprint-Challenge-Applied-JavaScript-v2/README.md

 1. What is the DOM?

+DOM stands for Documnte Object Model.
+It is an interface that allows us to treat HTML elements as nodes from which we can create objects and manipulate the page's structure, behavior, or content.

 2. What is an event?

+An event describes when something happens to an HTML element.
+This can include mouse and keyboard actions from the user, or non-user events like the loading of a page or asset in the window.
+Events are tracked by the browser.

 3. What is an event listener?

+An event listener is a method that can be attached to a specific HTML element that will trigger desired page behavior when the browser detects the specified event taking place.

 4. Why would we convert a NodeList into an Array?

+Although a NodeList shares a number of similarities with an Array, it only allows for the use of a single array method: forEach().
+Converting the NodeList to an array gives us the ability to use other array methods like map(), reduce(), or filter().

 5. What is a component?

+A component is an object structure that allows us to encapsulate a desired document structure or behavior and modify it for reusability and modularity.

 ### Git Set up

-* [ ] Fork the project into your GitHub user account
+- [ ] Fork the project into your GitHub user account
-* [ ] Clone the forked project into a directory on your machine
+- [ ] Clone the forked project into a directory on your machine
-* [ ] Create a pull request before you start working on the project requirements.
+- [ ] Create a pull request before you start working on the project requirements.
 You will continuously push your updates throughout the project.
-* [ ] You are now ready to build this project with your preferred IDE
+- [ ] You are now ready to build this project with your preferred IDE

 ## Minimum Viable Product

 Your finished project must include all of the following requirements:

-* [ ] Look through the HTML code and familiarize yourself with the different sections.
+- [ ] Look through the HTML code and familiarize yourself with the different sections.
 Some of them already exist, but some need to be filled it.
 DO NOT add any code to the HTML file itself.

-* [ ] Following the instructions in the `Header/index.js` file, create the Header component.
+- [ ] Following the instructions in the `Header/index.js` file, create the Header component.

-* [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.
+- [ ] Following the instructions in the `Tabs/index.js` file, create individual Tabs components.

-* [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.
+- [ ] Following the instructions in the `Cards/index.js` file, create individual Cards components.

 ## Stretch Problems

 Your stretch challenge is to write the functionality of a `Carousel` component.
 This is an advanced challenge, so you are not expected to be able to complete it.
 If you begin and don't finish, you should still submit with what you have.
 This is going to be a bit different because you are going to need to create some advanced functionality for the carousel.
 There is no need to request data for this exercise.

-* [ ] Complete the carousel functionality in `Carousel.js`
+- [ ] Complete the carousel functionality in `Carousel.js`

-* [ ] If you complete the Carousel, add functionality so that the carousel slides when the buttons are pressed instead of just appearing.
+- [ ] If you complete the Carousel, add functionality so that the carousel slides when the buttons are pressed instead of just appearing.

-* [ ] Create an 'infinite loop' carousel.
+- [ ] Create an 'infinite loop' carousel.
 In which as long as you click on an arrow, the array of images will loop over itself.

-* [ ] If you have finished the above, research `data attributes`.
+- [ ] If you have finished the above, research `data attributes`.
 Implement data attributes within your tabs as well as your cards.
 Give the tabs functionality so that when they are clicked they filter the cards to only display the cards that contain that topic.